The Future of Diversity and Inclusion

 Change starts with a big ambition.

 The role of leaders with a big ambition in starting systemic organisational culture change around diversity and inclusion cannot be underestimated.
 Diversity laws changed in the 1970s, and yet we still struggle to make even the most minuscule of changes.
-The reality is that whether we’re talking about gender, culture/race, disability, LGBTI, pregnancy, marital status, or any other ‘difference’, we need a step change in appreciating that work is biased in favour of particular groups, and the only way to rethink that bias, and ultimately change it, is to completely rethink how we approach diversity and inclusion.
+The reality is that whether we’re talking about gender, culture/race, disability, LGBTI, pregnancy, marital status, or any other ‘difference’, we need a step-change in appreciating that work is biased in favour of particular groups, and the only way to rethink that bias, and ultimately change it, is to completely rethink how we approach diversity and inclusion.
 We need leaders and organisations that truly believe that we can have more diverse workplaces and we can create much more inclusive cultures.
 THAT is a very big ambition, and that is exactly where changing the rules, and the approaches to this topic, starts.
 Not that our old ways of training in diversity and inclusion weren’t a helpful part of the journey – indeed, they were good foundations.
 Now, we need to think further.
 Think bigger.
 Think possible.
 We need to fundamentally believe we can build a better and more inclusive future.

 Inclusion is everyone’s job – involving ALL Employees.

 Leadership may well be where it starts, but inclusion quickly becomes an ‘everyone’ concept.
-Over time, we’ve progressively ‘sheep dipped’ thousands of leaders through diversity training so they knew the new rules, and then unconscious bias training so they knew they were flawed, but the reality is, we don’t just need more awareness, we need more action, different behaviours, an acute ownership of the opportunity every one of us has towards diversity and inclusion.
-The Power and Privilege Index gave us a step change in thinking about personal privilege, at scale, and that matters.
+Over time, we’ve progressively ‘sheep-dipped’ thousands of leaders through diversity training so they knew the new rules, and then unconscious bias training so they knew they were flawed, but the reality is, we don’t just need more awareness, we need more action, different behaviours, an acute ownership of the opportunity every one of us has towards diversity and inclusion.
+The Power and Privilege Index gave us a step-change in thinking about personal privilege, at scale, and that matters.
 However we got here is part of our own experience, and we need to appreciate that may well not be the experience of the person next to us.
 We have to know and acknowledge our own experience, so we can be open to listening to the experience of others.
 We ran the Domain workshops without hierarchy or ‘silos’.
 In fact, the CEO sat comfortably on a table with other employees from all over the organisation.
 He had exactly the same experience, and conversations as everyone else.
 The conversations were shared across all layers and roles.
 It was an ‘everyone’ responsibility to step up and be involved.
 For us, this is central to the whole concept of ‘employee experience’ – and that is, unwavering employee-centricity.

 Virtual Reality is a pattern interrupt!

-When we want to talk about different lived experiences, and not waste time on someone preaching ‘the answers to technical D&I questions’, then virtual reality is an absolute game changer.
+When we want to talk about different lived experiences, and not waste time on someone preaching ‘the answers to technical D&I questions’, then virtual reality is an absolute game-changer.
 In one minute, people lose their sense of how they know the world to be, and get to walk in someone else’s shoes.
 There’s no theoretical “if that happened, I’d feel like this and behave like that’, but rather there is an actual feeling, an actual behaviour, a real response, an in-the-moment realisation that we all want to belong, we all want to be included, and we all feel crappy when we’re not.

 It helps that we deal with the best in the business, in Equal Reality, so that we can all roll up our sleeves, and challenge every detail of a scenario and a script.
 We can avoid gross generalisations (“women aren’t confident” or “Asian people are quiet”) and get right down to the emotion of being excluded, being intimidated, being bullied, and desperately wanting to cry out to be included.
-VR technology is a pattern interrupt to open up really human interactions about our similarities and our differences, from which we can then build some really great conversations around why inclusion matters to every single one of us.
+VR technology is a pattern interrupt to open up deeply human interactions about our similarities and our differences, from which we can then build some really great conversations around why inclusion matters to every single one of us.

 Human Beings Matter.